EarthSystemDiagnostics/proxysnr/README.md

    correct the estimated signal, noise and SNR spectra as explained in Münch and Laepple (2018).

-After installing the package with `devtools::install_github`, or after cloning the git repository and installing the package using `devtools::install`, the vignettes belonging to the version of the installed package are also available directly from the `R` command line by typing
+After installing the package with `remotes::install_github` or after cloning the git repository and installing the package using `devtools::install`, setting `build_vignettes = TRUE` in both cases, the vignettes belonging to the version of the installed package are also available directly from the `R` command line by typing
 ```r
 vignette("plot-muench-laepple-figures", package = "proxysnr")
 ```